rbucks/pelican-uptime/content/pages/uptrends-compare.md

 <br/><br/>By industry experts like G2 and TechRadar who have named us one of the world’s best web monitoring solutions.",
 "bg-success") }}

+{{ image_block("right", "{static}/images/Best_Customer_Support_Website_Uptime_Performance_Monitoring_Uptime.com1160x684.webp",
+"UPTIME MONITORING SUPPORT",
+"Count on top-rated technical support",
+"Products alone don't solve problems -- people do.
+Our 100% human support team is rated web monitoring's best and available 24/7, so you spend less time finding help and more time resolving downtime ASAP.", "bg-success") }}

-{{ image_block("right", "{static}/images/Add_HTTP(S)_Check_400x508.gif",
+{{ image_block("left", "{static}/images/Add_HTTP(S)_Check_400x508.gif",
-"WEBSITE PERFORMANCE CHECKS",
+"WEBSITE MONITORING CHECKS",
-"Leverage more robust web monitoring",
-"Your uptime is only as good as your monitor.
-Choose domains to immediately check global website speed, performance, and availability, while private probe servers monitor intranet apps or internal sites behind firewalls. ", "bg-success") }}
+"Get used to ease of use",
+"We easily beat Uptrends in anything having to do with ease of use.
+Count on dozens of checks, synthetic monitoring, and RUM from the solution awarded the top usability rating of any web monitoring provider on G2.", "bg-success") }}

+{{ image_block("right", "{static}/images/Website_Downtime_Alert_Notification_Setup_Uptime.com_900x814.webp",
+"DOWNTIME ALERT ESCALATIONS",
+"Customize your monitoring, your way",
+"Customize alerts across call, text, email, and DevOps tools and set contacts and escalations your way.
+Designate main contacts and teams, all while deciding when (and who) gets notified based on severity.", "bg-success") }}

 {{ image_block("left", "{static}/images/Reduce_False_Website_Downtime_Outage_False_Positives_with_Uptime.webp",
-"WEBSITE DOWNTIME ALERTS",
+"ACCURATE DOWNTIME MONITORING",
-"Count on accurate incident alerting",
+"Only get alerted when something's wrong",
 "We're positive you'll see less false positives.
 We double-check everything from multiple locations and won’t alert during maintenance windows to ensure when you’re notified -- it's for good reason.", "bg-success") }}

-{{ image_block("right", "{static}/images/Best_Customer_Support_Website_Uptime_Performance_Monitoring_Uptime.com1160x684.webp",
-"UPTIME MONITORING SUPPORT",
-"Trust our top-rated technical support team", "Products alone don't solve problems, people do.
-Our 100% human support team is rated web monitoring's best and available 24/7 to help you resolve downtime incidents ASAP.", "bg-success") }}

-{{ image_block("left", "{static}/images/Enterprise_Multiple_Subaccounts.gif",
-"À LA CARTE MONITORING SUBSCRIPTIONS",
-"Don't pay more for less monitoring",
-"Better known doesn’t mean better value.
-Get the tooling you need at the price you want.
-Our à la carte model means you'll spend more time monitoring infrastructure and less time monitoring plan restrictions.", "bg-success") }}

 {{ image_block("right", "{static}/images/Best_Technical_Support_Team_for_Website_Uptime_Performance_Monitoring_with_Uptime.com_1100x796.webp",